lkcozy/code-notes/notes/web/aws/dynamodb.md

 link: https://www.serverlesslife.com/DynamoDB_Design_Patterns_for_Single_Table_Design.html
 ---

-- Global secondary index is the central part of most design patterns in a #DynamoDB single table design.

-- Principals of #DynamoDB data modeling: `draw ER`, `GET ALL ACCESS PATTERNS`, `denormalize`, `avoid scans`, `filters`, `transactions`, `prefers eventually consistent reads`, learn #singletabledesign

 DynamoDB is designed to `hold a large amount of data`.
 That is why data is partitioned.
 When you request the data, you `do not` want to spend time and compute power to `gather data from various tables`.
 That is why DynamoDB `does not have joins`.
 The solution is to `store data in a form that is already prepared for our access patterns.`

+## Highlights

+- `Global secondary index (GSI)` is the central part of most design patterns in a #DynamoDB single table design.

+- Principals of #DynamoDB data modeling: `draw ER`, `GET ALL ACCESS PATTERNS`, `denormalize`, `avoid scans`, `filters`, `transactions`, `prefers eventually consistent reads`, learn #singletabledesign

 - The most simple denormalization is to `contain all the data in one item`.